How to Screen Record on Mac Without a Watermark: 5 Genuinely Free Apps Compared (2026)

 • "Free" Mac screen recorders almost always trip on one of watermark, time cap, feature lock, or internal audio

-• Run any candidate through the four checks before you trust it for production
+• Run any candidate through the four checks before you trust it for production work

 • Apple's stock tools clear three of four — but you'll need BlackHole or similar to capture system audio